cert-manager/website/content/en/docs/usage/cmctl.md

 based on the cert-manager Certificate described in `my-certificate.yaml` while storing the private key and X.509 certificate in `my-cr.key` and `my-cr.crt` respectively.

 ```console
 cmctl create certificaterequest my-cr --from-certificate-file my-certificate.yaml --fetch-certificate --timeout 20m
 ```

 ### Renew

 `cmctl` allows you to manually trigger a renewal of a specific certificate.
 This can be done either one certificate at a time, using label selectors (`-l app=example`), or with the `--all` flag:

-For example you can renew the certificate `example-com-tls`:
+For example, you can renew the certificate `example-com-tls`:
 ```console
 $ kubectl get certificate
 NAME                       READY   SECRET               AGE